chyasirabbasjutt/chyasirabbasjutt.github.io/index.md

 ---
 #### Communication Skills
 - I am good at communication and interpersonal skills, with the ability to liaise effectively and professionally with individuals at all levels.
-I have been an Agricultural Engineer, having belief in my ability to work with different personalities and adapt quickly to different Engineering settings.
+I have been an agricultural engineer, and I believe in working with different personalities and adapting quickly to different engineering settings.

 ---
 #### Technical Skills